emotion-js/emotion/.changeset/tricky-bears-hope.md

 ---
-'@emotion/serialize': minor
+'@emotion/serialize': major
 ---

 Reworked Interpolation-related types.
-Correct types should now be provided to all flavours of emotion.
+Correct types should now be provided to all flavours of Emotion.